On approximations of Value at Risk and Expected Shortfall involving kurtosis: Introduction

 Value at Risk \ $(\VaR)$ \ and Expected Shortfall \ $(\ES)$ \ are standard risk measures in financial and insurance mathematics. \ $\VaR$ \ permits to measure the maximum aggregate loss of a portfolio with a given confidence level, while \ $\ES$ \ can be defined as the conditional expectation of the loss for losses beyond the corresponding $\VaR$-level (see Definitions \ref{Def_VaR} and \ref{Def_ES}).
 Closed formulas for \ $\VaR$ \ and \ $\ES$ \ are mainly available for random variables with explicitly given density functions, for a comprehensive list with more than one hundred examples see Nadarajah et al.\ \cite{NadChaAfu}.
 For compound (Poisson) distributions such closed formulas are rarely available, so the approximations of \ $\VaR$ \ and \ $\ES$ \ in these cases are of high importance.
 There is a vast literature on the properties and the approximation of the distribution function of losses which are often used in the collective model of insurance mathematics or for calculating operational risk in finance.
 To name some very recent works, we can mention Roozegar and Nadarajah \cite{RozNad} and Bar-Lev and Ridder \cite{BarRid} on special collective risk models.
 For a good survey on the comparison of approximations for the distribution function of a compound Poisson distribution, see Seri and Choirat \cite{SerCho}.

 In this paper we derive new approximations for \ $\VaR$ \ and \ $\ES$ \ at high levels of a loss distribution having a continuous distribution function with positive skewness and excess kurtosis using its first four moments (provided that they are finite), see Section \ref{Section_VaR_ES}.
 We study their precisions for notable loss distributions such as for exponential, Pareto type I, lognormal and compound (Poisson) distributions.
+The reason for the popularity of exponential distribution is due to one's own convenience, rather than it can be well-fitted to loss data in general.
+On the one hand, its parameter can be well-estimated using only the sample mean, and on the other hand, it is easy to work with it from the point of view making explicit calculations.
+Lognormal distributions usually show much better fitting to loss data, but estimating their two parameters is more complicated.
+Pareto distributions can be well-used for modelling big losses in insurance such as losses due to forest fire, since Pareto distributions are in the family of so-called heavy tailed distributions.
+Compound (Poisson) distributions are widely used in modelling the total loss in a given time period in insurance and finance (e.g. for operational risk), so recursive and approximative formulae for its distribution function, $\VaR$ \ and \ $\ES$ \ are of high importance as well.
 In fact, our approximations for \ $\VaR$ \ and \ $\ES$ \ can be formally used for any distribution function with finite fourth moment having positive skewness and excess kurtosis, though their behaviour and precisions should carefully be studied for every particular case.
 Baixauli and Alvarez \cite{BaiAlv} showed empirical evidence that the kurtosis contributes to obtain more precise \ $\VaR$ approximations using data from seven stock indices such as S$\&$P500 and NIKKEI, which underlines the necessity of approximations of \ $\VaR$ \ and \ $\ES$ \ containing the kurtosis of the loss as well.

 Our approximative formulas will be motivated by extensions of the so-called Normal Power Approximation (NPA).
 For a random variable \ $S$ \ with \ $\EE(\vert S\vert^3)<\infty$, \ $\DD^2 (S)\ne 0$, \ and positive skewness \ $\gamma_S$ \ (recalled below), one can obtain the following approximation for the distribution function of the standardized version of \ $S$: